TiagoCabral2000/Short_Message_Platform-C/README.md

 - Feed: username indicated in the feed command line (./feed username)
 - Manager: maximum registration of 10 users.
 Repeated usernames are not accepted.
 Returns feedback to the user on the success of their registration

-### Topic creation
+### Message sending
+Whenever a user sends a message (using their feed) to a topic, the message will be delivered and immediately displayed to all online users who have subscribed to that topic <br />
 Any user can send messages to a specific topic.
 If the topic doesn’t exist and the server’s maximum topic limit hasn’t been reached, the topic will be automatically created, allowing users to subscribe to it afterward.
 Topics are identified by their name (e.g., “football,” “technology,” “movies,” etc.), and it’s assumed that each topic name is a single word

-### Message sending
-Whenever a user sends a message (using their feed) to a topic, the message will be delivered and immediately displayed to all online users who have subscribed to that topic

 ### Types of message
 There are two types of messages: non-persistent and persistent. <br />